josilob/tunr-mini-proj/Presentations-Interview-Questions.md

 Once the projects have been presented one student will take the lead on being the first to be interviewed.

 #### Timekeeper Specific
-- Timekeeper will set the time for 5min and start the timer when everyone is ready to start.
+- Timekeeper will set the timer for 8min and start the timer when everyone is ready to start.
 - Timekeeper will follow the same process as defined previously.
 - Once interviews have completed the Timekeeper will set timer for another 2min for group feedback

 #### Interview Specific
 - Each student, not currently being interviewed, will ask one question to the interviewee from the pool of questions provided.
-- The interviewee will answer the question to the best of their knowledge and experience.
+- The interviewee will answer the question to the best of their knowledge and experience along with providing any relevant examples.
 - Once completed the group will elect another member to be interviewed.

 #### Feedback

 Once the interviewee has completed their turn the group will provided 2min to provide feedback in the form of `glows` and `grows`

-- glow - something they did well
+- glow - something the interviewee did well
-- grow - constructive feedback on one area they could improve upon
+- grow - constructive feedback on one area the interviewee could improve upon

 ### Interview Questions